jcchurch/APSUWebCamp/Slides/Day01-Introductions.md

 - Apple Safari
 - And more!

-Most browsers are free!
+Most browsers are free to download!
 Which one is your favorite?
 Is there one that we didn't mention?

 ## Text Editors